Boxcar5084/LinkFinder/README.md

 - **Resume Latest**: Continue the most recent trace
 - **View All**: Browse all checkpoints with progress details
 - **Resume Specific**: Restart from any saved checkpoint

+### 4. Found Connections Tab

+View detailed list of all connections found across all sessions.

+### 5. Settings Tab

+Configure API providers, caching, and filtering thresholds directly from the UI.

 ---